QiLiuHomepage/qiliuhomepage.github.io/_pages/cv.md

 * The Sino-German (CSC-DAAD) Postdoc Scholarship (**only 50 people were selected**), 2021;
 * The 2022 **High Impact Paper Award** of the Science China Technological Sciences (as the third author, only 16 papers were selected out of about 230 articles), Science China Press, 2023;
 * The **First Prize** of the Sixth Postgraduate Innovation Achievement Award (as the first winner), Education Department of Shaanxi Provincial Government, 2022;
+* The First Prize of the 1st Postgraduate Forum of School of Mathematics and Statistics, NPU, 2022;
+* The **First Prize** of the Third Postgraduate Innovation Achievement Award (as the sixth winner, **only 1 item in Science in NPU**, Top 1%), Education Department of Shaanxi Provincial Government, 2017;
+* The First-Class Academic Scholarship of NPU (Doctor) (2 times, Top 10%), 2017, 2018;
+* The Outstanding Postgraduate of NPU (Doctor) (2 times, Top 10%), 2017, 2018;
+* The Second-Class Special Scholarship of Beijing Jingdiao, Beijing Jingdiao Group, 2016;
+* The Excellent Undergraduate Thesis of NPU (Top 5%), 2016;
+* The Second Prize of the Preliminary Round of the Fifth National University Mathematics Competition (Mathematics Category) (Top 1%), Chinese Mathematical Society, 2014;
+* The National Encouragement Scholarship for Undergraduate Students, China (Top 3%), 2013;
+* The Outstanding Student of NPU (Bachelor) (2 times, Top 5%), 2013, 2014;
+* The Second Prize of the Mathematical Modeling Competition of NPU (2 times, Top 5%), 2013, 2014;
+* The Third Prize of the Pure Mathematics Competition of NPU, 2013.

 Talks
 ======